engineering team reviewing supplier drawings and production details during a China factory visit

 The real problems appear later — when assumptions meet execution.

-Typical risks are not visible in a standard visit:
+Typical risks are not visible during a standard visit:

-But what is not checked becomes the source of risk later.
+But what is not validated during the visit often becomes the source of execution risk later.

 If You Don’t Verify, You Are Guessing

-If a visit does not verify the right things, the project moves forward on assumptions:
+If a visit does not verify the right elements, the project moves forward on assumptions:

 “They probably understand the drawing.”